 Not really sure what this was originally but it appears that once upon a time you could pay and ride these little round booths all the way up for a view of the city.
 I suppose when that became lame they renovated this building into a super discount store.
 We must have been in there for over an hour.
 It was hard to find the way out.
 Maybe it was once a fun house.

 Don't get me started on how much Hello Kitty crap they have in this county.
 Yeah, I'm adorable.
 But most Japanese know "Hello Kitty" as "Kitty Chan".
-I suppose that sounded too oriental to sell worldwide.
+I suppose

 This was a sign I found on the boardwalk.
 I guess it means no signs.
 Kind of hypocritical if you ask me.